 4. Price Lock Guarantee Grants You Time

 Since I’m self-employed and have multiple sources of income, my tax situation is somewhat complicated, and I often have to wait for all the necessary forms and statements to dribble in.
 Weeks may pass between the first time I sign into my tax preparation account and the day I finish my state and federal returns.
 TaxAct’s price guarantee is useful for people in my situation – no matter how long we procrastinate before filing, we’re assured of the best available price on our returns.

 Many online tax filing services, including TurboTax and H&R Block, don’t offer price lock guarantees.
 If they raise prices before you finish your return, you could be stuck paying the higher price.

 5. Helpful Editing Functions During the Import Process

 TaxAct’s import feature lets you edit information on the previous year’s return before overlaying it onto the current year’s.
 This is very helpful if you’ve recently moved (like me), got married (ditto), bought a new house (yep) or experienced some other life event that results in changes to your basic information.

 Other online tax filing programs, including TurboTax, import your return as-is and then walk you through the editing process step-by-step, asking if each item is still accurate.
 That’s much more time-consuming.

 6. Prepaid Card Promotion Reduces Filing Costs

 TaxAct switched to a new prepaid card partner for the 2015 tax year.
 To promote the new partnership, it’s offering a $9.99 filing fee discount for customers who elect to receive their federal refunds on the American Express Serve Free Reloads Card.
 That’s enough to negate the $9.99 federal filing fee for Basic plans – a great deal for people without super-complicated tax situations.
-And, if you don’t want to pay the recurring $4.95 monthly fee, you can cancel your Serve account once you’ve spent your refund.
+If you don’t want to pay the recurring $4.95 monthly fee, you can cancel your Serve account once you’ve spent your refund.
+Just bear in mind that this promotion is subject to change or discontinuation at any time.

 1. Direct Access to Prior-Year Returns Isn’t Included